Jedidiah82/GeoAI-Health-Surveillance-System/README.md

 |   |-- shap/
 |
 |-- models/
-|   |-- xgb_model.pkl
+|   |-- README.md
 |
+|-- .dockerignore
+|-- .env.example
+|-- .gitignore
 |-- Dockerfile
 |-- docker-compose.yml
+|-- README.md
 |-- requirements.txt
-|-- README.md
 ```

----
+The public repository includes safe demonstration datasets required to run and review the Streamlit dashboard.
+Restricted research datasets, trained model artefacts, live credentials, JWT secrets, and environment-specific configuration files are not included in the public repository.

+The `data/README.md` file documents the data-access position, while `models/README.md` explains why trained model artefacts are excluded from public distribution.
+Local or authorised deployments may use private data and model files outside the public repository, subject to appropriate permission and governance requirements.

-Note: `data_governance.py` and `model_engine.py` are retained as placeholder modules for future extension of governance and model-serving functionality.
+Note: `data_governance.py` and `model_engine.py` are retained as prototype modules for governance workflow logic and future model-serving extension.

 ---